Business with Business Communication (Top-up) BA (Hons)

 BA Hons Business with Business Communication Topup

-You'll learn valuable cross-cultural business communication skills while building on your existing knowledge of business to deal with many of the challenges facing global business managers.
+You'll improve your English and learn valuable cross-cultural business communication skills while building on your existing knowledge of business, management and leadership.
+The course will prepare you to deal with many of the challenges facing global business managers.

 You'll graduate with an understanding of global business and be able to confidently apply the skills and knowledge you've learnt in areas such as business management, finance, recruitment and business development.